khaneja/eoqe/readme.md

 # eoqe
-My submission for WWDC'22 SSC
+Essence of Quadratic Equations -- My submission for WWDC'22 SSC